-I am a Fellow of Higher Education Academy and a member of the Experimental Psychology Society.
-I am a member of British Psychological Society Developmental Section, and co-editor of the BPS Developmental Forum.
+I am a Fellow of Higher Education Academy and a member of the Experimental Psychology Society, and International Society for Autism Research.
+I am also a member of British Psychological Society Developmental Section, and co-editor of the BPS Developmental Forum.

 Teaching and supervision

-I supervise projects at both Undergraduate and Postgraduate level.
+I supervise empirical projects at both undergraduate and postgraduate level.

 Research interests for potential research students